Martha Wayles Jefferson, a Vivid Personality

 Who was Thomas Jefferson?

 Lawyer.
 Father.
 Scientist.
 Writer.
 Revolutionary.
 Governor.
+Diplomat.
 Vice-president.
 President.
 Philosopher.
 Architect.
 Slave Owner.

-Jefferson was born April 13, 1743, on his father’s plantation of Shadwell located along the Rivanna River near the Blue Ridge Mountains of central Virginia.1 His father Peter Jefferson was a successful planter and surveyor, and his mother Jane Randolph was a member of one of Virginia’s most distinguished families.
+Jefferson was born April 13, 1743, on his father’s plantation of Shadwell located along the Rivanna River near the Blue Ridge Mountains of colonial Virginia.1 His father Peter Jefferson was a successful planter and surveyor, and his mother, Jane Randolph, was a member of one of Virginia’s most distinguished families.
 When Jefferson was fourteen, his father died, and he inherited a sizeable estate of approximately 5,000 acres.
 That inheritance included the house at Shadwell, but Jefferson dreamed of living on a mountain.2

-After a two-year course of study at the College of William and Mary that he began at age seventeen, Jefferson read the law for five years with Virginia’s prominent jurist, George Wythe, and recorded his first legal case in 1767.
-In two years he was elected to Virginia’s House of Burgesses (the legislature in colonial Virginia).
+As young boy Jefferson studied mathematics, history, Latin, Greek, and French.
+In 1760, he entered College of William and Mary in Williamsburg, Virginia.
+In 1762, he began to study law with prominent Virginia jurist, George Wythe, and recorded his first legal case in 1767.
+Two years later, he was elected to Virginia’s House of Burgesses (the legislature in colonial Virginia).

 In 1768 he directed the clearing of the top of the 868-foot mountain above Shadwell where he played as a boy.3 He would name this mountain—and the house he designed there—Monticello.
 He later referred to this ongoing project, the home that he loved, as “my essay in Architecture.”4 The following year, he began construction of the small two-story brick structure where he and his wife, Martha Wayles Jefferson, lived with their first child Martha during the first years of their marriage.